exTerEX/latex-devcontainer/README.md

-# R development container for VSCode
+# LaTeX development container for VSCode

 A LaTeX development container for [Visual Studio Code](https://code.visualstudio.com/) with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 It is a linux environment based on Ubuntu.
 It contains `texlive` and has [Oh-my-bash](https://ohmybash.nntoan.com/).